Guangzhou: Prehistory

+Prior to the Han conquest, the area of modern Guangzhou was inhabited by indigenous, non-Chinese tribes known collectively as the Baiyue.

 A settlement now known as Nanwucheng was present in the area by 1100 BC.
 Some traditional Chinese histories placed Nanwucheng's founding during the reign of King Nan of Zhou, emperor of Zhou from 314 to 256 BC.
 It was said to have consisted of little more than a stockade of bamboo and mud.

 Nanyue

 Guangzhou, then known as Panyu, was founded on the eastern bank of the Pearl River in 214 BC.
 Ships commanded by tradespersons arrived on the South China coast in the late antiquity.
 Surviving records from the Tang dynasty confirm, that the residents of Panyu observed a range of trade missions.
 Records on foreign trade ships reach upon til the late 20th century.

 Panyu was the seat of Qin Empire's Nanhai Commandery, and served as a base for the first invasion of the Baiyue lands in southern China.
 Legendary accounts claimed that the soldiers at Panyu were so vigilant that they did not remove their armor for three years.
 Upon the fall of the Qin, General Zhao Tuo established the kingdom of Nanyue and made Panyu its capital in 204 BC.
 It remained independent throughout the Chu-Han Contention, although Zhao negotiated recognition of his independence in exchange for his nominal submission to the Han in 196 BC.
 Archeological evidence shows that Panyu was an expansive commercial center: in addition to items from central China, archeologists have found remains originating from Southeast Asia, India, and even Africa.
 Zhao Tuo was succeeded by Zhao Mo and then Zhao Yingqi.
 Upon Zhao Yingqi's death in 115 BC, his younger son Zhao Xing was named as his successor in violation of Chinese primogeniture.
 By 113 BC, his Chinese mother, the Empress Dowager Jiu (樛) had prevailed upon him to submit Nanyue as a formal part of the Han Empire.
-The native prime minister Lü Jia (呂嘉) launched a coup, killing Han ambassadors along with the king, his mother, and their supporters.
+The native prime minister Lü Jia launched a coup, killing Han ambassadors along with the king, his mother, and their supporters.
 A successful ambush then annihilated a Han force which had been sent to arrest him.
 Emperor Wu of Han took offense and launched a massive riverine and seaborne war: six armies under Lu Bode and Yang Pu took Panyu and annexed Nanyue by the end of 111 BC.